DUDL 2

 -- Neg Stuff --

 - I'm fine with you reading whatever on the neg however you need to engage the aff.
-More specifically, against K Affs if the aff is engaging the topic, I'm more in favor of voting aff if your only answer is T/FW and Cap.
 FW has to have a TVA otherwise I default aff.
-Fairness needs to have an impact.
-There needs to be a reason why rules are good, not just "there are rules so vote neg".
+THE TVA DOES NOT SERVE AS OFFENSE FOR ME BUT IS AN EXAMPLE OF WHY YOUR OFFENSE IS APPLICABE TO THE AFF!
+I rarely vote on fairness as an impact.
+There needs to be a reason why normative debate rules are good and what the off does that creates an inability for engagement with those good components of the topic/rez, not just "there are rules so vote neg".
+Not a fan of reading 5+ off and seeing what sticks kind of strategies especially in college debate.
 Any other questions you can ask me before the round.

 I am open to new arguments, however, solvency is key in any argument presented to me.
 I am not a fan of conditional arguments and kicking what seems important at the moment until you can no longer support it.
 Be respectful of your opponent - debate the topic, not the person.
 It is imperative that you are organized and methodical in your speeches - I value clarity over speed.
 Be creative - the same boring arguments, tend to have my mind wander.
 Keep me engaged with your passion and your ingenuity!